sjcobb2022/rush.vk/README.md

 ### <a name="UnixBuild"></a> Unix Build Instructions

-- Install the dependencies: cmake, glm, vulkan and glfw
+- Install the dependencies: cmake, glm, vulkan and glfw, spdl

 - For example
   ```